nurakib/100-Days-of-ML-Code/README.md

 * Happy Learning also Happy New Year.

-##
+---

 <details>
  <summary> Day 0 - Dec 31, 2019 </summary>

   **Progress:**

-  1. Listing Down all the MOOCs, I'll finish with this timeframe.
+  1. Listed down some quality MOOCs to finish in this timeframe.
-  2. Getting a high level introduction
+  2. Got a high level introduction of AI-ML-DL.
-  3. Following recent research trends in ML feild.
+  3. Followed recent research trends in ML feild in twitter.

   **Thoughts:**